 The Landlord agrees to maintain the Unit and related facilities in a manner conducive to providing decent, safe and sanitary housing in accordance with 24 CFR 576.403(c) including any services, maintenance and utilities agreed to in the lease.

-The Subrecipient shall have the right to inspect the Unit and related facilities at least annually and at such other times as may be necessary to confirm that the Unit is in decent, safe, and sanitary condition and that required maintenance, services, and utilities are provided.
+The Subrecipient and its designees shall have the right to inspect the Unit and related facilities at least annually and at such other times as may be necessary to confirm that the Unit is in decent, safe, and sanitary condition and that required maintenance, services, and utilities are provided.

-If the Subrecipient determines that the Landlord is not meeting these requirements, the Subrecipient shall have the right even if the Tenant continues to occupy the Unit, to terminate payment of the Subrecipient’s Share of the rent and/or terminate this Contract.
+If the Subrecipient determines that the Landlord is not meeting these requirements, the Subrecipient shall have the right, even if the Tenant continues to occupy the Unit, to terminate payment of the Subrecipient’s Share of the rent and/or terminate this Contract.

 TERMINATION OF TENANCY

 The Landlord may evict the Tenant in accordance with applicable State and local laws.
-The Landlord must give the Subrecipient a copy of any notice to the Tenant asking or requiring it to vacate the Unit, or any complaint used under state or local law to commence an eviction action against the Tenant.
+The Landlord must give the Subrecipient a copy of any notice to the Tenant asking or requiring it to vacate the Unit, or any complaint used under State or local law to commence an eviction action against the Tenant.

 FAIR HOUSING REQUIREMENTS

 Non-discrimination: The Landlord shall not, in the provision of services or in any other manner, discriminate against any person on the grounds of age, race, color, creed, religion, sex, handicap, national origin, or familial status.
-The obligation of the Landlord to comply with Fair Housing Requirements shall ensure to the benefit of HUD, Indiana Housing and Community Development Authority, and the Subrecipient, any of which shall be entitled to exercise any of the remedies available at law or in equity to redress any breach or to compel compliance by the Landlord.
+The obligation of the Landlord to comply with Fair Housing Requirements shall inure to the benefit of HUD, Indiana Housing and Community Development Authority, and the Subrecipient, any of which shall be entitled to exercise any of the remedies available at law or in equity to redress any breach or to compel compliance by the Landlord.

 Cooperation in Quality Opportunity Compliance Reviews: The Landlord shall cooperate with the Subrecipient, the Indiana Housing and Community Development Authority, and HUD during compliance reviews, audits, and investigations pursuant to all applicable civil rights statues, Executive Orders and all related rules and regulations.